news archive

 On 1 October 2024, Ethiopia’s Council of Ministers approved the country’s accession to the Paris Convention for the Protection of Industrial Property and the Madrid Protocol for the International Registration of Marks.
 Ethiopia’s accession to these IP treaties and to trade agreements such as the World Trade Organization (WTO)’s Agreement on Trade-related Aspects of Intellectual Property Rights (TRIPS), along with the necessary modernisation of Ethiopia’s IP laws, will serve to bring Ethiopia onto the global stage for IP and help to stimulate trade and investment in the country.

-Lebanon - Operational Difficulties at IPO
+Lebanon - Operational difficulties at IPO

 The Lebanese Intellectual Property Office (IPO) is currently facing significant operational difficulties due to the ongoing economic and political instability in the country.
 The challenging environment has led to staff shortages, as many employees are unable to attend work.
 In addition, technical issues with the online portal have further complicated the IPO’s ability to process applications efficiently.